-Resident correspondent passes are assigned to a limited number of journalists whose organization holds an office / desk space at the United Nations Headquarters in New York City.
+Resident correspondent accreditation status is assigned to a limited number of journalists whose organization holds an office/desk space at the United Nations Headquarters in New York City.
 These journalists are required to cover the United Nations and use the office space an average of 2 to 3 times a week.
 Pass holders are designated with a white "P” (for press) on their badge.
 This accreditation is only granted to journalists residing in the tri-state area.

 Organizations interested in office / desk space may contact our office.
 Please note that space is extremely limited and that there is a waiting list.

 Former resident correspondents who served for 10 or more years at United Nations Headquarters in New York City and had an office under a recognized media organisation may maintain a pass under an "Emeritus" status designation for a maximum of 3 years and are ineligible to any office / desk space.

 Interns who are active students will need to provide a letter from their university supporting the internship.
 Non-US nationals will need to provide a letter or an I-20 form listing the internship.
 Non-US nationals who are not active students will need to provide a work authorization document or work visa tied to the media organization.